 Mr. Reyna stated that concerns about security seem inconsistent with having no lighting for the court.
 Mr. Buckley stated that the park is gated and closes at night.
 Ms. Morton stated that there have been many neighbor complaints about after-hours disruptive activities, thus the decision to make the park dawn-to-dusk.
 Mr. Quilici asked if the evening closing applies with the indoor facilities as well.
-Ms. Morton stated that it does not, and that it depends on programming and those facilities usually close around 8 or 9pm.
+Ms. Morton stated that it depends on programming and those facilities usually close around 8 or 9pm.